tomarriott/GTLS/README.md

 # GTLS (GPU Transit Least Squares)
 A GPU algorithm for speeding up periodic transit detection based on [TLS](https://github.com/hippke/tls).

+__This project is still under development.
+The results may not be accurate.__

 ## Installation
 ### Requirements
 A CUDA-capable GPU is required.
 For now, the GRAM of GPU should be 12GB or more.
 For the future, we will try our best to reduce the memory usage.